Moisture In Walls Can Lead To Mold Damage In Maryville

-Frozen Pipes In Oak Ridge, TN
+Frozen Pipes In Alcoa, TN

 Frozen pipes are a leading cause of water damage in the colder months of the year.
 Why?